KillianLynch/local-lab-dev/23ai-new-features/new-shrink-tablespace/new-shrink-tablespace.md

 ## Introduction

-Welcome to the Reclaiming Unused Space in Oracle Database 23ai with 'shrink_tablespace' lab.
+Welcome to the Reclaiming Unused Space in Oracle Database 23ai with `shrink_tablespace` lab.
 In this lab, you will learn about the new `shrink_tablespace` procedure introduced in Oracle Database 23ai.
 This procedure offers a simple way to reclaim unused or free space in your tablespace, optimizing database performance and resource utilization.

 Estimated Lab Time: 15 minutes

 ### Objective:
 The objective of this lab is to familiarize you with the `shrink_tablespace` procedure in Oracle Database 23ai and show its practical application for reclaiming unused space in tablespaces.
-By the end of this lab, you will be able to resize datafiles and organize objects in tablespaces using the `shrink_tablespace` procedure.
+By the end of this lab, you will be able to resize data files and organize objects in tablespaces using the `shrink_tablespace` procedure.

 ### Prerequisites:
 - Access to Oracle Database 23ai.